MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. Copy the value of the key into Clipboard.

-1. In the SSH session to i20-db-0, open the file **/root/.ssh/authorized\_keys** in the vi editor by running:
+1. In the SSH session to i20-db-0, create the file **/root/.ssh/authorized\_keys** in the vi editor by running:

     ```
     vi /root/.ssh/authorized_keys
     ```

-1. In the editor window, paste the key you generated on i20-db-1 starting from a new line.
+1. In the vi editor, paste the key you generated on i20-db-1 starting from a new line.

 1. Save the changes and close the editor.